Lincoln Theatre (Washington, D.C.): In popular culture

+Dave Chappelle filmed his 2000 HBO comedy special Dave Chappelle: Killin' Them Softly at The Lincoln Theatre.

 Demetri Martin filmed his 2015 Netflix comedy special Live (At The Time) at The Lincoln Theatre on March 7, 2015.

 Trevor Noah filmed his 2015 comedy special Lost In Translation at The Lincoln Theatre on July 25, 2015.

 Deon Cole filmed his 2016 comedy special Cole Blooded Seminar at The Lincoln Theatre on February 6, 2016.